New York's finest delis have got nothing on this flavor packed homemade Reuben sandwich.

 2) Make the dressing by combining the BBQ sauce and mayo in a bowl or coffee cup.
 Some folks like to add a teaspoon of sweet pickle relish.
 If that's what you like, go for it.

-3) Squeeze the kraut in your fist to drain as much of the liquid as possible.
+3) Squeeze the sauerkraut in your fist to drain as much of the liquid as possible.
 Spread it on a paper towel until you are ready to assemble the sandwich.

-4) Preheat the grill in a 2-zone setup.
+4) Fire up.
+Preheat the grill in a 2-zone setup.
 Place a griddle or frying pan with an oven safe handle on the hot side of the grill and close the lid.

 6) Paint a thin layer of melted butter on one side of each slice of bread with a basting brush.
 Make sure the edges are buttered so they don't burn.